chmod +s /usr/sbin/pppd

 Now you can understand what s bit do in chmod command.
 This is best options when users are working on some shared project.
 As they will gets ownership of their files automatically.

 But this could create other problem.
-User can accidentally or intensely delete other user’s files and folder as all user have full permission on this shared folder.
+User can accidently or intensely delete other user’s files and folder as all user have full permission on this shared folder.
 Go on terminal where user Vinita is logged in and delete the file of nikita.

 To control this behaviors switch to root user and set sticky bit on /example folder.